CaskAle/ocp/setup-notes.md

 htpasswd -c -B -b </path/to/htpasswd> <username> <password>
 ```

+- at least one user should be "troy".
-add additional users with the same command sans the `-c`.
+- add additional users with the same command sans the `-c`.

 ### Create the htpasswd secret